BIG-IP(R) Hosts Table Generated by FTBU on Fri Apr 27 11:03:03 PDT 2001

 # VIPS and NODES ( add below - do not delete this line )

-This sample hosts file lists the IP addresses for the default router, the internal network interface, and the external network interface, and it contains place holders for both the virtual servers and the content servers that the BIG-IP Controller will manage.
+This sample hosts file lists the IP addresses for the default router, the internal VLAN, and the external VLAN, and it contains place holders for both the virtual servers and the content servers that the BIG-IP Controller will manage.

 Warning: If you have modified the /etc/hosts file with something other than the First-Time Boot utility, such as vi or pico, be aware that your changes may be lost when you run the First-Time Boot utility (config file).
-This utility overwrites the /etc/hosts file, and several other files, but it does warn you before doing so.
+The First-Time Boot utility overwrites the /etc/hosts file and openssl.conf, but it does not warn you before doing so.

-Note that the F-Secure license agreement allows you to download two copies of the F-Secure SSH client.
+Warning: The F-Secure SSH license agreement allows you to use two copies of the F-Secure SSH client.
 If you require additional licenses, you need to contact Data Fellows.
 For information about contacting Data Fellows, as well as information about working with the SSH client, refer to the F-Secure manual included with your BIG-IP Controller.